plotly/postMessage-API/README.md

 The ping task is just used to tell when the listener is active.

 ```
+// Grab the embed's contentWindow by the iframe id
+var plot = document.getElementById('plot').contentWindow;

 var pinger = setInterval(function(){
     plot.postMessage({task: 'ping'}, 'https://plot.ly')
 }, 100);